metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 ;
 ```

-Copy this into the FLUX window of your playground or just adjust your example.
+Copy this into the I window of your playground or just adjust your example.

 `INPUT` as a varibale is defined in the first line of the flux.
 And instead of the text string, the Flux-Workflow starts just with the variable `INPUT` without `"`.